synshop/ShopIdentifyer/README.md

     $ ./localserver.py

-This will start a local Flask
+This will start a local Flask instance on port 8000

 In a production environment, you'll need to launch the application using Gunicorn: